istvnurbn/istvnurbn.github.io/content/posts/001-system_upgrade.md

 | junkshop  |          5,568315 |      53,057263 |    +853% |
 | classroom |          7,267270 |      41,592097 |    +472% |

-As you can see the gains are **insane** and my old Intel-based MacBook Pro was left in the dust.
+The gains are **insane** and my old Intel-based MacBook Pro was left in the dust.

 # conclusion :fire: